Accents and dialects of Northern Ireland

 Speech in the whole of Ireland is for instance rhotic – that is speakers pronounce an <r> sound after a vowel in words like farm, first and better.
 The pronunciation of this <r> sound is, however, much more like the sound we hear in an English West Country accent than the ‘tapped’ or ‘rolled’ <r> sound we associate with Scottish speakers.
 On the other hand the vowel system of Northern Irish English more closely resembles that of Scottish English, rather than the English of England, Wales or the Republic of Ireland.
 Pairs such as pull and pool are often homophones, boot frequently rhymes with foot and phrases such as good food are pronounced with vowels of equal length in Belfast and Glasgow, for instance, but not in Dublin, London or Cardiff.
 Many speakers – particularly older speakers in rural communities – retain pronunciations that are a throwback to much older, conservative forms of English, such as inserting a <y> sound after an initial <k> or <g> in words like car and garden, such that they sound a little like ‘kyarr’ or ‘gyarrden’.
 Northern Irish English also has a very distinctive intonation pattern and a broad Northern Irish accent is characterised by a very noticeable tendency to raise the pitch towards the end of an utterance, even if the speaker is not asking a question.

-As in Scotland, some speakers claim to speak a dialect (or language, depending on one’s point of view) that traces its roots back to the earliest Scottish settlers — Ulster Scots.
-Ulster Scots has been recognised by the European Charter for Regional or Minority Languages and, although there is no attempt to classify it as a language in The Good Friday agreement of 1998, Ulster Scots is cited as ‘part of the cultural wealth of the island of Ireland'.
+As in Scotland, some speakers claim to speak a dialect (or language, depending on one’s point of view) that traces its roots back to the earliest Scottish settlers – Ulster Scots.
+Ulster Scots has been recognised by the European Charter for Regional or Minority Languages and, although there was no attempt to classify it as a language in the Good Friday agreement of 1998, Tha Boord o Ulster-Scotch (The Ulster Scots Agency) was established and the St Andrews Agreement of 2006 includes a commitment to ‘enhance and develop the Ulster Scots language, culture and heritage’.